Shedrack-Sunday/Shedrack-Sunday/README.md

 - :telescope: I’m working as a Full Stack Software Engineer, contributing to frontend and backend for building web applications.

-- :seedling: Currently building my skills in CI/CD, DevOps and Cloud technologies(AWS, Azure and GCP).
+- :seedling: I'm Currently building my skills in CI/CD, DevOps and Cloud technologies(AWS, Azure and GCP).

 - :keyboard: I have an Interest in Technical Writing, and I'm Open to Developer Advocate Roles.